ariadne-cps/ariadne/doc/smt_solver_design.md

    monotonicity/Newton-style contraction where applicable;
-   The SMT ICP fixed point now invokes Ariadne's validated `ConstraintSolver::monotone_reduce` after hull reduction and coordinate shaving stall, and records monotone rounds/effective contractions separately;
+   The SMT ICP fixed point now invokes Ariadne's validated `ConstraintSolver::monotone_reduce` after hull reduction and coordinate shaving stall, and records monotone rounds/effective contractions separately.
+   Because the contractor divides by a derivative interval, it is invoked on a coordinate only when validated derivative range analysis proves that interval strictly positive or strictly negative on the current box; coordinates whose derivative interval contains zero are skipped;
 3. efficient handling of large shared expression DAGs produced by feed-forward networks and their derivatives;
 4. robust support for polynomial and transcendental activations and dynamics;